 This is your basic midpriced tourist hotel, but with quirky, multicolored decor.
 Amenities are comfortable but not luxurious.

-In the range of hotels around touristy Rooms are large and have comfortable new furniture, and the hotel is well located, just two blocks from the area's major attractions (Pier 39, Ghirardelli Square, the sunning themselves on the docks).
+In the range of hotels around touristy Fisherman's Wharf, the 531-room Sheraton falls somewhere in the middle.
+Rooms are large and have comfortable new furniture, and the hotel is well located, just two blocks from the area's major attractions (Pier 39, Ghirardelli Square, the sea lions sunning themselves on the docks).
 There's not much striking about the hotel, except that the design is somehow both bold and boring: The beige facade looks like a '60s apartment complex, while the interiors have an almost overwhelming Ikea flavor -- all geometric shapes and bright colors.
-There are sky-blue leather couches and blond wood panels in the lobby, while the hallways have of giant beach balls in the corners., the 531-room Sheraton falls somewhere in the middle.
+There are sky-blue leather couches and blond wood panels in the lobby, while the hallways have murals of giant beach balls in the corners.

-Despite the $33 million renovation in 2008, leftover fixtures like clunky AC units in the rooms and in the stairwell give the hotel a distinctly dated feel.
-The air conditioner also did a poor job controlling the temperature in the room -- it was often either too warm or too cold.
+Despite the $33 million renovation in 2008, leftover fixtures like clunky AC units in the rooms and exposed pipes in the stairwell gave the hotel a distinctly dated feel when we visited.
+However, the hotel replaced the outdated AC units in 2015.
 The hotel is only four stories tall, so the neighboring buildings block views of the San Francisco Bay.
-(The Radisson, on the other hand, has unobstructed views.)
+(Hotel Zephyr, on the other hand, has unobstructed views.)
 On the positive side, the rooms are a bit larger than average (about 300 square feet for a standard room), and they come with comfortable Sweet Sleeper beds, which have Sealy Posturepedic mattresses, down duvets, and hypoallergenic pillows.
 There are 32-inch flat-screen TVs with 48 channels and pay-per-view movies.
 Wired Internet is available for a daily fee; free Wi-Fi is available only in the lobby.
 Room service is limited to just breakfast and dinner.

 The hotel's other features include a heated outdoor pool (though it's not as nice as the Radisson's pool, next door) and cozy seating areas around outdoor firepits.
 There's a business center with three computers and a small gym with seven cardio machines, a multipurpose strength training machine, and free weights.
 A cafe in the lobby serves breakfast, evening hors d'oeuvres, and cocktails, and an adjoining room serves an American breakfast buffet daily.